paveltyavin/gps-devices/README.md

 * Write port in ./devices/gt03b/config.js like `exports.port = 9103;`
 * Run a process `node ./devices/gt03b/server.js`.
 * While your device sends data, watch the log in console or file.
-* If you don't have a device and you want to test server, you can run another process `./devices/gt03b/test.js`
+* If you don't have a device and you want to test server, you can run another process `./devices/gt03b/device.js`.
+This process will imitate device.
 * Watch the log on destination server.

 # Schema

 Aside of gps info, many trackers send additional info like battery indication , speed, course, etc.
 For all parameters, there is a schema [here](https://github.com/vinograd19/gps-devices/blob/master/schema.json)

+# Protocol

+There are several protocols to send output.

+* JSON over tcp.
+This protocol described [here](https://github.com/turn/json-over-tcp).
+Define `port` and `host` in config file.
+* HTTP/HTTPS.
+Requests are sent with `content-type:application/json` header.
+Define `port` (default is 80 for http and 443 for https), `host`, `path`, `method`,  in config file.
+* Dummy.
+Translator doesn't send anything.
+Use this just for tests.

 # Similar projects